cgathergood/phonetic-alphabet/README.md

-# phonetic-alphabet
+# Nato Phonetic Alphabet Translator
-Converts any word to the phonetic alphabet
+Converts any letter to the nato phonetic alphabet equivalent